Feastio

 Brioche with chicken liver mousse

 Pasjoli's food menu is concise enough to fit on a single page and presents elevated French cuisine inspired by Southern California produce.
+The starters are split into cold and warm options, plus dishes meant for sharing.
+There's a salad with shallots, gruyere, and burnt onion ash, or, more interestingly, marinated crab with cauliflower custard and fermented yuzu.

-Parisian gnocchi is made with bay scallops, snap peas, avocado puree, and a green garlic beurre blanc (butter) sauce.
+Parisian gnocchi is served with bay scallops, snap peas, avocado puree, and a green garlic beurre blanc (butter) sauce.
+Shareable options start at $8 for a baguette and end with golden Osetra Caviar for $145 per ounce.

 I settled on the middle option, a small foie de poulet à la Strasbourgeoise (Escoffier 3495) — brioche filled with chicken liver mousse, topped with shaved black truffle, and presented with a side of jam.